Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Experimental Methods and results

 \subsection{Elementary test with one hidden layer}

 As an elementary test, we choose Res-HQCNN $[2,\tilde{3},2]$ and the QNN $[2,3,2]$ to learn graph-structured data.
-The testing loss values in Eq.(\ref{tesingloss}) for $[2,\tilde{3},2]$ and $[2,3,2]$ are shown in Figure.\ref{Figure4} in terms of line and connected clusters in Figure.\ref{Figure3}.
+The testing loss values in Eq.(\ref{tesingloss}) for $[2,\tilde{3},2]$ and $[2,3,2]$ are shown in Fig.\ref{Figure4} in terms of line and connected clusters in Fig.\ref{Figure3}.
 Here $\gamma$ is a negative number, which is the weight of the graph part in the full training cost.
 Here set the step size $\epsilon=0.01$.

-In Figure.\ref{Figure4}, when the number of training pairs is $3$ and $\gamma=-0.5$, all the black lines are higher than the blue ones, which means the use of graph information brings better learning for the networks.
-Remember that the solid lines are the results from Res-HQCNN $[2,\tilde{3},2]$, and the dashed lines are the ones from the universal QNN $[2,3,2]$.
+In Fig.\ref{Figure4}, when the number of training pairs is $3$ and $\gamma=-0.5$, all the black curves are consistently above the blue ones, indicating that incorporating graph information enhances the learning performance of the networks.
+Recall that the solid lines correspond to the Res-HQCNN architecture $[2,\tilde{3},2]$, and the dashed lines are the ones from the universal QNN $[2,3,2]$.
 All the solid lines are higher than the dashed ones, which reflects the residual approach can help the network learn the information of graph better.
-Next, comparing Figure.\ref{Figure4}(a) and Figure.\ref{Figure4}(b), we find that both $[2,\tilde{3},2]$ and $[2,3,2]$ for data in line converge faster than the ones in connected clusters.
-And the gap between the black and blue lines is larger for line, which indicates that the training data comprising a graph with line might be more suitable for our Res-HQCNN model to deal with.
+Additionally, by comparing Fig.\ref{Figure4} (a) and (b), we observe that both models $[2,\tilde{3},2]$ and $[2,3,2]$ converge more quickly on line-structured data than on clustered graphs.
+Moreover, the gap between the black and blue lines is more pronounced in the line structure, suggesting that training data with line graph topology may be better suited for learning with Res-HQCNN.

-If the number of training pairs is changing, the results are impressive.
-As shown in Figure.\ref{Figure5}, we record the effect for the number of supervised states.
-For line, all the black data points are higher than the brown ones with different number of supervised data, which is consistent with the behavior of the black solid and dashed lines in Figure.\ref{Figure5}.
-But for connected clusters, when the number of supervised states is $2$, $3$ and $6$, the black points are lower.
-One may also note that in Figure.\ref{Figure5}(a), the difference value between the black and brown points for line gets its maximum at $2$.
-So from all the generalization analysis above, we conclude that the applicability of the Res-HQCNN with one hidden layer may be the datasets with a graph in line with $2$ supervised.
+When the number of training pairs varies, the results reveal interesting trends.
+As shown in Fig.\ref{Figure5}, we examine how performance is affected by the number of supervised quantum states.
+For line-structured data, all black data points are consistently higher than the brown ones across different numbers of supervised states.
+This trend aligns with the behavior of the black solid and dashed lines in Fig.\ref{Figure5}, further confirming the advantage of incorporating graph information.
+But for connected clusters, when the number of supervised states is $1$, $4$, $6$ and $7$, the brown points are higher.
+Based on this generalization analysis, we conclude that the Res-HQCNN architecture with a single hidden layer appears to be better suited for datasets with line-like graph structures, rather than those with connected-cluster topologies.